Khawlab23/reason-based-refusal-eval/README.md

 **Experiment 1:**
 - Consistency ≠ ground-truth honesty; the metric is lexical, not semantic.
-- Prompting condition, not training condition — the paper's actual result came from fine-tuning, not system prompts.
+- Prompting condition, not training condition: the paper's actual result came from fine-tuning, not system prompts.
 - Small, hand-picked prompt set (n=6, 4 targets).